Concepts

 To use GenePattern, you open a web browser and enter a URL.
 The URL that you enter is the address of a GenePattern server.
 The web browser provides the user interface.
 The server runs the analyses and stores the results.

-You can use the GenePattern server hosted at the Broad Institute, the server hosted at Indiana University or, if you need to administer your own server, you can download and install the GenePattern software.
-The server hosted at the Broad Institute is most often referred to as the public server or the Broad-hosted server, the server at Indiana University is often referred to as GP@IU or GenePattern @ IU.
+You can use the GenePattern server hosted on AWS, the server hosted at University of California, San Diego (UCSD) or, if you need to administer your own server, you can download and install the GenePattern software.
+The server hosted on AWS is most often referred to as the public server or the Cloud-hosted server, the server at UCSD is often referred to as GP@UCSD or GenePattern @ UCSD.
 GenePattern servers which were downloaded and installed by local administrators are known as local servers.

-The Broad Institute hosts a publicly available GenePattern server at http://genepattern.broadinstitute.org/gp/.
-You can use the Broad-hosted GenePattern server without installing any software.
+The GenePattern team hosts a publicly available GenePattern server at http://cloud.genepattern.org/gp/ via AWS.
+You can use the Cloud-hosted GenePattern server without installing any software.

 • The GenePattern team maintains the server for you.

-• Most of the modules and pipelines available from the Broad Institute (see the Modules page of the GenePattern web site) are available on the Broad-hosted server.
-Several modules are available only on the Broad-hosted server because they require customized server configuration.(If you are interested in these modules, contact us for more information) A small number of modules are not available on the Broad-hosted server because they run only on the Windows platform; the Broad-hosted server runs under Unix.
+• Most of the modules and pipelines available from the Broad Institute (see the Modules page of the GenePattern web site) are available on the Cloud-hosted server.
+Several modules are available only on the Cloud-hosted server because they require customized server configuration.(If you are interested in these modules, contact us for more information) A small number of modules are not available on the Cloud-hosted server because they run only on the Windows platform; the Broad-hosted server runs under Unix.
+Some modules may be unavailable due to it being deprecated.

 Local Server